The recipe in one line

 Sector-aware exceptions

-A few sectors require special handling because the standard grade card doesn't apply:
+A few sectors need special handling because the standard grade card doesn't apply:

 Bottom line

-Every score is one average plus a handful of explicit adjustments, every input is auditable, and every grade is reproducible from the underlying financial statements.
+Every score is a blend of three sector-relative pillars, every input is auditable, and every grade is reproducible from the underlying financial statements.
 That's the entire pitch: the rankings page should be a reasonable starting point for someone who wants to do their own work, not a black box that asks you to trust it.
 Click any pick and watch the math.